-"§ 143C-143.
+"§ 143D-143.
 Method of determining winners.

-- (a) Upon the recommendation of the Director, the Commission shall adopt rules, as prescribed by Chapter 150B of the General Statutes, that specify the method for determining winners in lottery games; provided, that if a lottery game uses a drawing of winning numbers, a drawing among entries, or a drawing among finalists: - (1) The drawings shall always be open to the public; - (2) The drawings shall be witnessed by an independent certified public accountant; - (3) Any equipment used in the drawings shall be inspected by the independent certified public accountant and an employee of the Commission both before and after the drawings; and - (4) The drawings and inspections shall be recorded on both video and audio tape. - (b) The Commission may authorize the use of any existing or future methods or technologies for determining winners.
+- (a) Upon the recommendation of the Director, the Commission shall adopt rules, as prescribed by Chapter 150B of the General Statutes, that specify the method for determining winners in a lottery game.
+If a lottery game uses a weekly drawing of winning numbers, a drawing among entries, or a drawing among finalists, all of the following conditions shall be met: - (1) The drawings shall always be open to the public. - (2) The drawings shall be witnessed by an independent certified public accountant. - (3) Any equipment used in the drawings shall be inspected by the independent certified public accountant and an employee of the Commission both before and after the drawings. - (4) The drawings and inspections shall be recorded on both videotape and audiotape. - (b) The Commission may authorize the use of any existing or future methods or technologies for determining winners.

-"§ 143C-144.
+"§ 143D-144.
 Sale price of tickets and shares.